kerrickwoyshner/Amazon-NodeJS-Imitator/Bamazon - Manager/README.md

   <img src="images/AddInventory.PNG" width="100%" height="100%">

 7. Please let me know if you have any questions!
-I hope you enjoy using this app as much as I enjoy publishing it :)
+I hope you enjoy using this app as much as I enjoyed publishing it.

 ~KHW